bombadillo/gruntBasic/README.md

 ## Project Setup

-1. Use the Node Packager Manager (NPM) install command within the root directory of _gruntBasic_.
+1. Use the Node Packager Manager (NPM) install command `npm install` within the root directory of _gruntBasic_.
 This will install all the dependencies and packages that will be needed for the app.

 ## Automated Tasks